daveaneo/pheatherx/ISSUES_AND_FIXES.md

-# PheatherX Issues and Fixes Tracking
+# FheatherX Issues and Fixes Tracking

 This document tracks all issues encountered and their resolutions to prevent revisiting them.